 The menorah was in the temple in Jerusalem, and has been a symbol of Judaism ever since (it is also in the emblem of the State of Israel).
 As such, it represents our religious heritage and our pride in Jewish history.
 Using the menorah in our school logo design symbolises the commitment of the Jewish community to transmitting this heritage to our children through their education.
-The menorah was also present in the “old” NOAM logo – and this re-use, albeit in a modern and stylish manner, shows the continuity of the traditional values that NOAM has always stood for.

 But the menorah can also be seen as a tree, eitz chayim hi, a tree of life, which is linked to the passage in Proverbs that is the derivation also of the NOAM name:

 It is a tree of life to those who embrace it; those who lay hold of her will be blessed.